CompileZero/javascript-brush-up/cheatsheets/README.md

 ![Object Reference Types](images/2020-08-01-12-08-02.png)

-> That's why use const, so that we can change/update the value of the
+> That‘s why use const, so that we can change/update the value of the
 > array/object, but we cannot change the reference of the variable to something
 > entirely different.